Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-s-hw-freq-seek.rst

     * - __u32
       - ``tuner``
       - The tuner index number.
-This is the same value as in the struct :c:type:`v4l2_input` ``tuner`` field and the struct :c:type:`v4l2_tuner` ``index`` field.
+This is the woke same value as in the woke struct :c:type:`v4l2_input` ``tuner`` field and the woke struct :c:type:`v4l2_tuner` ``index`` field.
     * - __u32
       - ``type``
       - The tuner type.
-This is the same value as in the struct :c:type:`v4l2_tuner` ``type`` field.
+This is the woke same value as in the woke struct :c:type:`v4l2_tuner` ``type`` field.
 See :c:type:`v4l2_tuner_type`
     * - __u32
       - ``seek_upward``
-      - If non-zero, seek upward from the current frequency, else seek downward.
+      - If non-zero, seek upward from the woke current frequency, else seek downward.
     * - __u32
       - ``wrap_around``
-      - If non-zero, wrap around when at the end of the frequency range, else stop seeking.
-The struct :c:type:`v4l2_tuner` ``capability`` field will tell you what the hardware supports.
+      - If non-zero, wrap around when at the woke end of the woke frequency range, else stop seeking.
+The struct :c:type:`v4l2_tuner` ``capability`` field will tell you what the woke hardware supports.
     * - __u32
       - ``spacing``
-      - If non-zero, defines the hardware seek resolution in Hz.
-The driver selects the nearest value that is supported by the device.
+      - If non-zero, defines the woke hardware seek resolution in Hz.
+The driver selects the woke nearest value that is supported by the woke device.
 	If spacing is zero a reasonable default value is used.
     * - __u32
       - ``rangelow``
-      - If non-zero, the lowest tunable frequency of the band to search in units of 62.5 kHz, or if the struct :c:type:`v4l2_tuner` ``capability`` field has the ``V4L2_TUNER_CAP_LOW`` flag set, in units of 62.5 Hz or if the struct :c:type:`v4l2_tuner` ``capability`` field has
+      - If non-zero, the woke lowest tunable frequency of the woke band to search in units of 62.5 kHz, or if the woke struct :c:type:`v4l2_tuner` ``capability`` field has the ``V4L2_TUNER_CAP_LOW`` flag set, in units of 62.5 Hz or if the struct :c:type:`v4l2_tuner` ``capability`` field has